-DRAMA (choice of ATAR or General Course) Back to Contents Page
+DRAMA (choice of ATAR or General Course)

 The ATAR and General Drama courses focus on the key activities of creation, performance and reflection.
+They explore and communicate ideas and learn particular processes and skills to enable them to work with drama forms, styles, conventions and technologies.
+They reflect, respond and evaluate drama and become critical, informed audiences, understanding drama in the context of their own society and culture.
+They draw on a diverse range of drama from other cultures, places and times to enrich their intercultural understanding.

-Students use the elements and conventions of drama to develop and present ideas and explore personal and cultural issues.
-They engage in drama processes such as improvisation, play building, text interpretation, playwriting and dramaturgy which allow them to create original drama and interpret a range of texts written or devised by others.
-Their work in this course includes production and design aspects involving sets, costumes, makeup, props, promotional materials, and sound and lighting.
-Increasingly, students use technologies such as digital sound and multimedia.
+The Drama ATAR course focuses on drama in practice as students integrate their knowledge and skills.
+They use the elements and conventions of drama to develop and present ideas and explore personal and cultural issues.
+They engage in drama processes, such as improvisation and text interpretation, which allow them to create drama and interpret a range of texts written or devised by others.
+Their work in this course includes production and design aspects, such as sets, costumes, props, and sound and lighting.
+Increasingly, students use technologies, such as digital sound and multimedia.
 They present drama to a range of audiences and work in different performance settings.

-Students work independently and collaboratively, learning time management skills, showing initiative and demonstrating leadership and interpersonal skills.
+Students work independently and collaboratively, learning self-management skills, showing initiative and demonstrating leadership and interpersonal skills.
 The Drama ATAR course requires them to develop and practise problem-solving skills through creative and analytical thinking processes.
-They develop their capacity to respond to, reflect on, and make informed judgements using appropriate terminology and language to describe, analyse, interpret and evaluate drama, drawing on their understanding of relevant aspects of other art forms.
+They develop their capacity to respond to, reflect on, and make informed judgements using appropriate terminology and language to describe, analyse, interpret and evaluate drama.

+In this course, students engage in both Australian and world drama practice.
+They understand how drama has changed over time and will continue to change according to its cultural context.
+Through the Drama ATAR course, students can understand the experience of other times, places and cultures in an accessible, meaningful and enjoyable way.
 They understand the economic factors that affect drama practice and explore the vocational opportunities that drama offers.
-While some students intend to make a career in drama and related fields, they also participate in drama for enjoyment and satisfaction.
+While some students intend to pursue a career in drama and related fields, they also participate in drama for enjoyment and satisfaction.
 They experience the pleasure that comes from developing personal skills, knowledge and understandings that can be transferred to a range of careers and situations.
-The courses build confidence, empathy, understanding about human experience, and a sense of identity and belonging.
-These are invaluable qualities for contemporary living
+The Drama ATAR course builds confidence, empathy, understanding about human experience, and a sense of identity and belonging.
 Drama is offered in two distinct pathways, where students must select either a General or an ATAR course of study.
 Students who satisfactorily complete the Drama ATAR Course units 1 and 2 in Year 11, would select ATAR Drama units 3 and 4 in Year 12.
 This course is suitable for students who intend to sit the ATAR examination and obtain an Australian Tertiary Admission Rank (ATAR).